 In most cases, adults with moderate to severe depression are given antidepressants as a first form of treatment.
 They're often prescribed along with a talking therapy such as cognitive behavioural therapy (CBT).
 CBT is a type of therapy that uses a problem-solving approach to help improve thought, mood and behaviour.

-Antidepressants aren't always recommended for treating mild depression because research has found limited effectiveness.
+Antidepressants are not always recommended for treating mild depression because research has found limited effectiveness.

 However, antidepressants are sometimes prescribed for a few months for mild depression to see if you experience any improvement in your symptoms.
-If you don't see any benefits in this time, the medicine will be slowly withdrawn.
+If you do not see any benefits in this time, the medicine will be slowly withdrawn.

 Initially, a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) is usually prescribed.
-If your symptoms haven't improved after about 4 weeks, an alternative antidepressant may be recommended or your dose may be increased.
+If your symptoms have not improved after about 4 weeks, an alternative antidepressant may be recommended or your dose may be increased.

 Children and young people

 Children and young people with moderate to severe depression should first be offered a course of psychotherapy that lasts for at least 3 months.

 In some cases, an SSRI called fluoxetine may be offered in combination with psychotherapy to treat moderate to severe depression in young people aged 12 to 18.

 Other mental health conditions